1959 Pacific hurricane season: Hurricane Patsy

 On September 6, reports from aircraft indicated the existence of a hurricane near the International Date Line.
 Earlier stages were missed because of a lack of data in the isolated area.
 Six hours after classification, Patsy reached Category 5 strength, with winds of 160 mph, although it is possible Category 5 status was reached before.
 A trough moved Patsy northeast.
 The trough then weakened, and allowed Patsy to curve northwest.
 The Japan Meteorological Agency's best track at this time Patsy crossed the dateline, at Category 4 strength.
 A second trough then formed, dominated the first, and recurved Patsy northeast, recrossing the dateline, at Category 3 intensity.
 The storm then quickly weakened due to unfavorable conditions, while slowly curving northwards.
 From reports, it is estimated Patsy dissipated on September 10, though other reports credit Patsy with having regenerated as a tropical depression on September 13, north of Hawaii.
 Patsy's track around the International Date Line was unseen and erratic.
 Typhoon June's track one year prior was somewhat similar to Patsy's.

 Patsy is also an uncommon west to east crosser of the dateline, and one of only a few storms known to have crossed the dateline twice.
 Including only systems recognized by the Central Pacific Hurricane Center, there have been only six other recorded systems that have crossed the dateline from west to east.

 The National Hurricane Center's "best track" data set has Patsy exclusively east of the dateline from detection to dissipation.
-The Japan Meteorological Agency's "best track" does not give windspeeds, only indicating that Patsy was a typhoon.
-The Joint Typhoon Warning Center's report disagrees on location but also has Patsy's maximum windspeed east of the dateline; the JMA's data does not indicate windspeeds.
+The Japan Meteorological Agency's "best track" does not give wind speeds, only indicating that Patsy was a typhoon.
+The Joint Typhoon Warning Center's report disagrees on location but also has Patsy's maximum windspeed east of the dateline.
 Patsy was the first known Pacific hurricane to reach Category 5 intensity on the Saffir–Simpson scale.
 Also, its maximum reported windspeed of 150 kn makes it the central Pacific hurricane with the highest sustained winds until Hurricane John tied this record in 1994.

 Hurricane Twelve

-Twelve stayed to sea and was a category 1 hurricane for its life.
+Twelve stayed to sea and was a Category 1 hurricane for its known life.